 Maryland homes face a mix of weather conditions that can test even the toughest roofs.
 Here are the most common leak sources we’ve seen in attics across the state:

-Hail, wind, or simple age can cause shingles to crack or fall off.
+Hail, wind, or simple age can cause roofing material to loosen or fall off.
 Maryland’s freeze-thaw cycles expand and contract asphalt shingles.
 Over time, shingle tabs curl, granules wash away, and nails back out, creating pin-sized gaps.
 A single compromised shingle can create a direct path for water to seep beneath the roofing system and into the attic.

 Gutters full of leaves can force water under the roof edge.
 Winter can be especially harsh.
-In winter, ice dams trap melting snow on your roof, which backs up under shingles and leaks into the attic.
+In winter, ice dams trap melting snow at your eaves, which backs up under a shingle roof and leaks into the attic.

 Sometimes, it’s not an external leak at all.
-Poor ventilation causes humid air to collect in the attic.
+Poor ventilation causes humid air to collect in the attic, leading to moisture buildup.
 An attic needs steady airflow.
-Blocked soffit vents, an undersized ridge vent, or attic fans that dump humid air into the attic create condensation.
+Blocked soffit vents, an undersized ridge vent, or attic fans that dump humid air into the attic can all create this problem.
 When this moisture condenses on cold surfaces, it can mimic an exterior leak.

-Minor repairs, such as replacing a handful of shingles and resealing a vent, typically cost between $300 – $600.
+Minor repairs, such as replacing a handful of shingles and resealing a vent, typically cost between $300 and $600.
 Reworking flashing around a chimney or skylight can cost up to $1,500.
-Full decking replacement under a rotted valley, plus interior drywall, can cost more than $3,000.
+Full decking replacement under a rotted valley, along with ceiling water damage repairs and water removal, can cost more than $3,000.

 Two factors influence price most: the leak’s location and the extent of hidden damage.
-RoofPRO’s inspector uses photos and moisture readings to illustrate those details.
+Our inspectors at RoofPRO will use photos and moisture readings to illustrate those details.

 Is It Worth It To Fix Your Leak Now?

 Moisture moves fast once it gains a foothold.
 Within 48 hours, mold spores can appear on wood and paper backing.
 Left untreated, they may release allergens that aggravate asthma.
-Water also softens trusses, reduces their load capacity, and can warp ceiling joists.
+Water also softens trusses, reduces their load capacity, and weakens the overall structural integrity of your roof system.
 Electrical wiring that runs across damp wood risks short circuits.
 Insurance adjusters often reduce coverage when they see long-term water damage that was never addressed.
-Catching a leak and getting your repairs quickly keeps repair bills low.
+Catching a leak early and repairing it quickly keeps your house protected and repair bills low.

 Prevention Tips for Maryland Homeowners

 Preventing attic leaks starts with regular inspections and good maintenance.
-Every spring and fall, climb into your attic with a flashlight and look for signs of moisture (dark stains on rafters, wet insulation, or mold spots).
-Pay close attention around vents, chimneys, and skylights; those are common trouble spots where flashing can crack or shift.
+Every spring and fall, climb into your attic with a flashlight and look for signs of moisture (dark stains on rafters, wet insulation, or mold damage).
+Pay close attention around pipes, chimneys, and skylights; those are common trouble spots where flashing can crack or shift.

 Good airflow is your next line of defense.
-Make sure soffit vents along the eaves and ridge vents at the peak of your roof are clear of debris.
+Make sure the soffit along the eaves and ridge vents at the peak of your roof are clear of debris.
 That airflow helps moisture escape instead of condensing on joists or rafters.
-If you notice cold spots in winter or feel drafts in summer, adding baffles to keep insulation from blocking vents can make a big difference.
-Finally, keep gutters and downspouts clean so that rainwater flows away from your foundation, rather than seeping under roofing materials and entering the attic.
+If you notice cold spots in winter or feel drafts in summer, adding baffles to keep insulation from blocking the soffit can make a big difference.
+Finally, keep gutters and downspouts clean so that rainwater flows away from your foundation rather than seeping under roofing materials and entering the attic.

 At RoofPro, we approach every attic leak like a forensic investigation—methodical, accurate, and focused on long-term repair.